 I’m recovering well from the big surgery on February 15, 2010 to remove my appendix tumor, as well as a right-hemicolectomy and 21 lymph nodes.
 Wasn’t expecting that much work.
 It’s weird to be missing some parts.
 But it’s just plumbing and everything works fine.
 And the tumor is out of me!
 My goals right now are to recover from the surgery and gain all the weight I’ve lost plus more.
 Let’s just say I’m on the lean side and leave it at that.

 It turns out that I have non-mucinous colonic-type appendiceal adenocarcinoma, a very small subset of a very rare type of cancer.
 Good news – it is not in my lymph nodes nor has it metastasized from what we can tell.
 Since there are so few cases of appendiceal adenocarinoma diagnosed each year (500 – 1000/yr out of the 300+ million US population), it is difficult to conduct clinical studies of any significance that can be extrapolated out to a larger group.
 That also means that drugs haven’t been developed specifically to treat this cancer because of the small population.
-It’s considered an orphan disease and is usually treated with the chemo drugs for colon cancer, a close relative.
+So it may be treated with the chemo drugs for colon cancer.

 This kind of cancer is very difficult to detect until the tumor becomes big enough to cause some discomfort in the lower right abdomen or, worst case, rupture of the appendix which requires a trip to the ER.
 My tumor was discovered after I went to see my ob/gyn about pain in my lower right abdomen.
 He did an ultrasound which showed a 6.5 cm mass.